The city it had in mind is Atlanta.

 If you haven’t heard of the great unrest on Peachtree Street or any other spot in Atlanta, that’s because there isn’t any.

-"There is nothing happening at any of our polling places today that requires a police response," Carlos Campos, public affairs director for the Atlanta Police Department.
+"There is nothing happening at any of our polling places today that requires a police response," said Carlos Campos, public affairs director for the Atlanta Police Department.
 "We are not responding to the New Black Panthers or anyone.
 It’s smooth sailing."

 As anyone reading further in the article will see, the headline is a dressed up take on a demonstration that happened over the weekend.